 - (a) The diking, filling, or dredging of open coastal waters, wetlands, estuaries, and lakes shall be permitted in accordance with other applicable provisions of this division, where there is no feasible less environmentally damaging alternative, and where feasible mitigation measures have been provided to minimize adverse environmental effects, and shall be limited to the following: - (l) New or expanded port, energy, and coastal-dependent industrial facilities, including commercial fishing facilities. - (2) Maintaining existing, or restoring previously dredged, depths in existing navigational channels, turning basins, vessel berthing and mooring areas, and boat launching ramps. - (3) In wetland areas only, entrance channels for new or expanded boating facilities; and in a degraded wetland, identified by the Department of Fish and Game pursuant to subdivision (b) of Section 30411, for boating facilities if, in conjunction with such boating facilities, a substantial portion of the degraded wetland is restored and maintained as a biologically productive wetland.
-The size of the wetland area used for boating facilities, including berthing space, turning basins, necessary navigation channels, and any necessary support service facilities, shall not exceed 25 percent of the degraded wetland. - (4) In open coastal waters, other than wetlands, including streams, estuaries, and lakes, new or expanded boating facilities and the placement of structural pilings for public recreational piers that provide public access and recreational opportunities. - (5) Incidental public service purposes, including but not limited to, burying cables and pipes or inspection of piers and maintenance of existing intake and outfall lines. - (6) Mineral extraction, including sand for restoring beaches, except in environmentally sensitive areas. - (7) Restoration purposes. - (8) Nature study, aquaculture, or similar resource dependent activities.
+The size of the wetland area used for boating facilities, including berthing space, turning basins, necessary navigation channels, and any necessary support service facilities, shall not exceed 25 percent of the degraded wetland. - (4) In open coastal waters, other than wetlands, including streams, estuaries, and lakes, new or expanded boating facilities and the placement of structural pilings for public recreational piers that provide public access and recreational opportunities. - (5) Incidental public service purposes, including but not limited to, burying cables and pipes or inspection of piers and maintenance of existing intake and outfall lines.

+- (6) Mineral extraction, including sand for restoring beaches, except in environmentally sensitive areas. - (7) Restoration purposes. - (8) Nature study, aquaculture, or similar resource dependent activities.

-Biological assessments were performed at the subject site on July 7, 2002, and September 27, 2002.
-The survey determined that the site is southern coastal salt marsh dominated by pickleweed.
-Construction activities will result in temporary impacts to approximately 340 sq.ft. of salt marsh vegetation, resulting from the placement of wooden boards on top of vegetation adjacent to the pole, to serve as a work surface for the repair crew.
-Although the vegetation will not be removed, crushing will result from the weight of the boards, tools and human activities.
+A biological field survey was performed at the subject site on July 23, 2003.
+The survey identified wetland vegetation and potential impacts to habitat and listed species.
+Construction activities will result in temporary impacts to approximately 1,983 sq.ft. of salt marsh vegetation, resulting from workers walking in the areas around the poles, pole felling and helicoper landing.
+Although the vegetation will not be removed and the ground will not be disturbed, vegetation crushing will result from the weight of the equipment and human activity.